 - Vitrine 88: a whole slew of ladybird beetles showing the numerous spot combinations and designs

 - Vitrine 90: more big beetles, including the Titan beetle and the over-sized mandibles on Macrodontia cervicornis

-You have two options I think.
 You can pass fairly quickly through each room, pausing for a few highlights, and end with coffee and cake in the sumptuous cafe.

-- The rare art of taxidermy: watch out for a handful of scenes and poses that have won international prizes for their quality.
+- The rare art of taxidermy: watch out for a handful of scenes and poses that have won international prizes for their quality

-Anyway, Rooms 25 and 26 introduce sharks and fish, including a very rare West Indian Ocean coelacanth (Latimeria chalumnae), often described as a living fossil since this kind of fish was thought to have become extinct millions of years ago.
+Anyway, Galleries 25 and 26 introduce sharks and fish, including a very rare West Indian Ocean coelacanth (Latimeria chalumnae), often described as a living fossil since this kind of fish was thought to have become extinct millions of years ago.

 - A Komodo dragon – these lizards can reach up to 3m in size and hunt deer